-We meet regularly by Zoom from 8-9am on certain Saturdays (see below), and also in person outdoors!
+We meet monthly from 8-9am on certain Saturdays (see below), and also in person outdoors!
 Scroll down to view some of our previous meeting topics.

 Our meeting recordings are available at our Shawnigan Rotary YouTube channel